scm-manager/scm-cas-plugin/README.md

 docker-compose up
 ```

-The server should now run on http://localhost:8082/cas the default credential are `casuser` with password `Mellon`.
+The server should now run on http://localhost:8082/cas the default credential are `trillian` with password `secret`.